 They usually comprise of those organisms which are cold-blooded and are the habitat of the freshwaters or terrestrial.
 These organisms are mainly characterized by the two pairs of limbs, smooth and moist skin for respiration.
 They have protruding eyes protected by usually more than one pair of eyelids (Frogs have 3).
 Examples of Class Amphibia are frog, toad, and salamander.

 They comprise of those organisms which are ectothermic in nature (cold-blooded).
 Most members have dry skin bearing scales or bony plates.
-They are characterized by the presence of a neck and the absence of external ear.
+They are characterized by the presence of a neck and the absence of the external ear.
 Digits are provided with claws.

 Examples of Class Reptilia are Tortoise, Wall lizard, Snake, etc.